phoenixframework/phoenix_live_view/guides/client/dom-patching.md

 >
 > Note that if rendering moves a container from *outside* the container
 > with `phx-update` to *inside* the container with `phx-update`, you must
-> also give it a new DOM ID.
+> also give the moved container a new DOM ID.

 The "ignore" behaviour is frequently used when you need to integrate with another JS library.
 Note only the element contents are ignored,